Lease Negotiation

 How do CAM charges work?

-Common Area Maintenance (CAM) charges are your share of operating expenses for shared property areas — parking lots, landscaping, common hallways, exterior lighting, property management fees, and sometimes property taxes and insurance.
+Common Area Maintenance (CAM) charges are your share of operating expenses for shared property areas, including parking lots, landscaping, common hallways, exterior lighting, property management fees, and sometimes property taxes and insurance.
 CAM charges are calculated based on your space's proportionate share of the total leasable area.
-For restaurant tenants, CAM can add $3 to $15 or more per square foot annually depending on the property type and location.
+For retail tenants in Southern California, CAM can add $4 to $12 per square foot annually.
+For industrial and flex tenants, it's typically $2 to $6.
 We always negotiate a CAM cap to limit annual increases, and we review the CAM calculation to ensure you are not paying for expenses that should be the landlord's responsibility.

 Start With a Lease Review

-We review restaurant leases across Southern California every week.
+We review commercial leases across Southern California every week, for restaurants, laundromats, salons, car washes, retail operations, service companies, and more.
 We know what good terms look like, we know where the risks hide, and we know how to negotiate provisions that protect your operation and preserve your business value.
 Fill out the form to schedule a confidential lease consultation, or reach out to discuss your specific situation.
-There is no cost and no obligation — just a straightforward assessment of where you stand and what we can do to strengthen your position.
+There is no cost and no obligation.
+Just a straightforward assessment of where you stand and what we can do to strengthen your position.